-As part of an audit in accordance with the regulations governing the current account auditing activity in Spain, we apply our professional judgment and maintain an attitude of professional scepticism throughout the audit.
-As well:
+As part of an audit in accordance with the audit regulations in force in Spain, we exercise professional judgement and maintain professional scepticism throughout the audit.
+We also:

-- We identify and assess the risks of material misstatement in the annual accounts, due to fraud or error, design and apply audit procedures to respond to such risks and obtain sufficient and adequate audit evidence to provide a basis for our opinion.
-The risk of not detecting a material misstatement due to fraud is higher than in the case of a Material Misstatement due to error, since the fraud may involve collusion, falsification, deliberate omissions, intentionally erroneous statements, or circumvention of internal control. - We obtain knowledge of the internal control relevant to the audit in order to design audit procedures that are appropriate according to the circumstances, and not for the purpose of expressing an opinion on the effectiveness of the Group's internal control. - We evaluate whether the accounting policies applied are adequate and the reasonableness of the accounting estimates and the corresponding information revealed by the administrators. - We conclude on whether the use, by the administrators, of the accounting principle of the operating company is adequate and, based on the audit evidence obtained, we conclude on whether or not there is a material uncertainty related to events or conditions that can generate significant doubts about the Group's ability to continue as a functioning company.
-If we conclude that there is material uncertainty, we are required to draw attention in our audit report to the corresponding information disclosed in the consolidated annual accounts or, if such disclosures are not adequate, that we express an amended opinion.
-Our conclusions are based on the audit evidence obtained to date from our audit report.
-However, future events or conditions may cause the Group to cease to be a functioning company.

-- We evaluate the overall presentation, the structure and content of the consolidated annual accounts, including the disclosed information, and whether the consolidated annual accounts represent the underlying transactions and events in a way that manages to express the true image. - We obtain sufficient and adequate evidence in relation to the financial information of the entities or business activities within the Group to express an opinion on the consolidated annual accounts.
-We are responsible for the direction, supervision and realization of the Group's audit.
-We are the only ones responsible for our audit opinion.
+- Identify and assess the risks of material misstatement of the consolidated financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
+The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Group's internal control. - Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by the Parent's directors. - Conclude on the appropriateness of the use by the Parent's directors of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the Group's ability to continue as a going concern.
+If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the consolidated financial statements or, if such disclosures are inadequate, to modify our opinion.
+Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
+However, future events or conditions may cause the Group to cease to continue as a going concern. - Evaluate the overall presentation, structure and content of the consolidated financial statements, including the disclosures, and whether the consolidated financial statements represent the underlying transactions and events in a manner that achieves fair presentation. - Obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within the Group to express an opinion on the consolidated financial statements.
+We are responsible for the direction, supervision and performance of the Group audit.
+We remain solely responsible for our audit opinion.

-We communicate with the audit and compliance committee of the entity regarding, among other issues, the scope and timing of the planned audit and the significant findings of the audit, as well as any significant deficiencies in internal control that we identified in the course of the audit.
+We communicate with the Parent's audit and compliance committee regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.